servel333/Steam-Deck-Notes/games/Legend-of-Grimrock-2.md

 Makes an item a torch that burns until it runs out of fuel.

-- `TorchItemComponent:getFuel()`	Get fuel for torches and other light sources
+- `TorchItemComponent:getFuel()`: Get fuel for torches and other light sources
-- `TorchItemComponent:setFuel(number)`	Set fuel for torches and other light sources
+- `TorchItemComponent:setFuel(number)`: Set fuel for torches and other light sources

 ## TricksterBrainComponent (BrainComponent)